 Non- Liberal Studies candidates must pass ALL three subtest of the CSET Multiple Subject Examination.
 Passage is required by the MSCP application deadline or submit proof of registration for the closest score report date.

-CSU Stanislaus Liberal Studies candidates must pass TWO subtests of the CSET Multiple Subject Examination for admission into the MSCP.
+Stanislaus State Liberal Studies candidates must pass TWO subtests of the CSET Multiple Subject Examination for admission into the MSCP.
 Note: ALL CSET subtests must be completed before student teaching begins.
 Passage is required by the MSCP application deadline or submit proof of registration for the closest score report date.

 2. Basic Skills Requirement